vladigleba/vladigleba.github.io/posts/gospel/unrest.md

 > O that thou hadst *hearkened to my commandments! then had thy peace been as a river*, and thy righteousness as the waves of the sea.
 {% ct 'Isaiah 48:18' %}

-Rejection of God’s law was an act of rebellion against His government, and considering Lucifer’s exalted position as a covering cherub, it was a high-handed betrayal of His trust.
-This rejection of the law of peace could only bring unrest:
+When Lucifer rejected God’s law, he was rejecting the peace that comes with it.
+But that is not all, because he was also rejecting His government, because it is built on His law.
+Considering his exalted position as a covering cherub, this was a high-handed betrayal of God’s trust.
+It is no surprise that his rejection of God’s law of peace could only bring unrest:

 > There is no soundness in my flesh because of thine anger; *neither is there any rest* in my bones *because of my sin*.
 {% ct 'Psalm 38:3' %}